Ayurveda for Immunity: Strengthen Your Natural Defences

 5. Guduchi (Tinospora cordifolia)

-Known as "Amrita" (the divine nectar), guduchi is traditionally considered one of the most important immune-modulating herbs in Ayurveda.
+Known as "Amrita" (the divine nectar), guduchi is traditionally one of the most important immune-modulating herbs in Ayurveda.

 6. Pippali (Piper longum)